 Meal of Gurkhas

-Most meals are still based on the Nepalese ‘Dal Bhat’ – national rice and lentil soup – which is accompanied by intensely hot chillis that are eaten raw.
+Most meals are still based on the Nepalese ‘Dal Bhat’ – national rice and lentil soup, accompanied by intensely hot chillis that are eaten raw.
 Almost all Gurkhas are good butchers.
 Do not befriend the goat that has been brought into the lines by one of the Gurkhas.
 He is not – like the Royal Welch – the new mascot.
 He is the accompaniment to the rice and chillis!

 It is well known that selection for the Parachute Regiment or the Royal Marines is very tough but, if a Nepalese man wants to join the Gurkhas, they have to go through a process before they even get to come to Britain – and only 200 are selected at the end of each cycle.